hipe/tmx/doc/004-using-the-TODO-stack.md

-## more details
+## <a name=b></a>more details

-    - if you want to describe your item in more than one line, your descripton belongs elsewhere. maybe break out a dedicated file. :#here1
+  - if you want to describe your item in more than one line, your descripton belongs elsewhere. maybe break out a dedicated file.

+  - this whole system could theoretically be superceded by [\[#002\]](../README.md#002) the node table (eventually): but that is unlikely to happen anytime soon because of how reliable and resilient and portable this system is..